LogicEu/LogicEu/README.md

 # LogicEu
-tools for creative C programming

-Hobbyist C programmer, I studied filmmaking and I love music.
+I studied filmmaking and I love making music.
-These repositories are capsular moments of my learning curve and they build up part of my personal knowledge tree.
+Any kind of creation is my passion, but specially if it's through technology.
+That's why my favorite thing to do is program games, graphics and experiment in low-level C.
+Here are some of the tools and libraries I've created as I keep learning everyday.